Blue Jays acquire 3B Matt Chapman from Oakland for 4 players

 After choosing college over the Pittsburgh Pirates in the 2018 amateur draft, Hoglund went 10-5 in three seasons at Mississippi before signing with Toronto last summer.
 He had elbow ligament replacement surgery in May 2021 and has not pitched as a professional.

-Along with hauls for starter Chris Bassitt from the Mets and first baseman Matt Olson from the Braves, Oakland has added 10 players in five days.
+Along with hauls for Bassitt from the Mets and Olson from the Braves, Oakland has added 10 players in five days.

 “In explaining to him the opportunity here, he’s excited to be here, and we’re excited to put our eyes on him and assess his abilities,’’ Kotsay said of Pache.